opensearch-project/documentation-website/_benchmark/quickstart.md

 {: .tip}

 * `--pipeline=benchmark-only` : Informs OSB that users wants to provide their own OpenSearch cluster.
-- `workload=geonames`: The name of workload used by OpenSearch Benchmark.
+- `workload=percolator`: The name of workload used by OpenSearch Benchmark.
 * `--target-host="<OpenSearch Cluster Endpoint>"`: Indicates the target cluster or host that will be benchmarked.
 Enter the endpoint of your OpenSearch cluster here.
 * `--client-options="basic_auth_user:'<Basic Auth Username>',basic_auth_password:'<Basic Auth Password>'"`: The username and password for your OpenSearch cluster.
 * `--test-mode`: Allows a user to run the workload without running it for the entire duration.
 When this flag is present, Benchmark runs the first thousand operations of each task in the workload.
 This is only meant for sanity checks---the metrics produced are meaningless.